hashgraph-online/hedera-agent-kit/README.md

 **4. Demo Source Reference:**

-The demo code is in `examples/langchain-demo.ts`.
+The human-in-the-loop demo code is in `examples/human-in-the-loop-demo.ts`.
 Here is a simplified excerpt:

 ```typescript
 import * as dotenv from 'dotenv';